JNBlab/FL_image_analysis/README.md

 	•	Monochrome masking of the image

-	•	Determination of region of interest
+	•	Determination of region of interest (ROI)

 	•	Export of pixel intensity histograms